Why do My Spider Plants have Wide Leaves? Cause & Facts

 Spider plants are considered non-toxic to most pets.
 While ingestion may lead to mild gastrointestinal upset, they are generally safe for households with cats and dogs.

 Yes, spider plants can be grown hydroponically or in water culture.
-Ensure that the roots are submerged in the water, and use a hydroponic nutrient solution at half strength for regular feeding.
+So, ensure that the roots are submerged in the water, and use a hydroponic nutrient solution at half strength for regular feeding.